YellowFive5/OneHundredAndEighty_ML/README.md

 I wrote code to train model on images and save it.

-Then I took 20 new images (10 bulls and 10 25's) to test results of learned models predictions.
+Then I render 20 new images (10 bulls and 10 25's) to test results of learned models predictions.

 ![resnetTests](https://github.com/YellowFive5/OneHundredAndEighty_ML/assets/42347722/623cb8a7-d9ca-4edc-9b19-1c6dd2d74484)

 ResnetV2101 model - 1000 Epochs - 0.05 fractions predict 100% 😎

 So, raw results says, that idea of ML works overall, but we need more training dataset at first and more deep understanding of ML techniques and tips/tricks.

+## 5. First results

+Further tests show that everything is not so beautiful and simple (

+I took 20 new images from camera (10 bulls and 10 25's) as test images for model.
+I hoped that model learned on synthetic data will be same accuracy for real images, but unfortnatelly, best results I get is:
+ResnetV2101 model - 1000 Epochs - 0.05 fractions predict 14/20 on real images.
+Almost every error on bulls.
+I think, images from real cam has many more noise that renders and that is a problem.

 ...to be continued...